 San Francisco Bay Area Attorney Matthew Brinegar is an experienced litigator, negotiator and legal advisor with a practice focused on physician law, employment, and business law.
-He is Of Counsel with the Fenton Law Group, which is based in Los Angeles, California.

 Matthew decided to open his own firm to provide personalized, compassionate and reliable service to his clients.
 Contact him today for a consultation.